Vyxal/Vyxal/documents/knowledge/elements.md

 - num a: `nth_digit_of_pi(a)`
 -------------------------------
-## ∆Ė (N Digits of E / Sympy Evaluate)
+## ∆Ė (N Digits of Euler's Number / Sympy Evaluate)

-Get the first n digits of e / evaluate an expression as sympy
+Get the first n digits of Eulter's number / evaluate an expression as sympy

 ### Overloads

 - num a: `First n digits of e`
 - str a: `evaluate(a)`
 -------------------------------
-## ∆ė (nth Digit of e)
+## ∆ė (Nth Digit of Euler's Number)

-Get the nth digit of e
+Get the nth digit of euler's number

 ### Overloads